HTTP-APIs/http-apis.github.io/pages/Starting-Material.md

 ### Others
 * In general, no permission is needed to work on the code.
 Fork `develop` branch and keep your downstream branch updated; when done submit a PR and ask for reviewing.
 PR is the natural place for code comparison and corrections.
 Code for issues with multiple PRs will be integrated at reviewing time.
+* If you are working on a new idea/core modification it's important that it adhere to the [HYDRA Draft](https://www.hydra-cg.com/spec/latest/core/).
+We don't add anything to the API documentation that is not defined in the Hydra spec.

 ## Worth knowing
 * Writing a [proposal for GSOC](https://google.github.io/gsocguides/student/writing-a-proposal)